lilbud/es-de-theme-stuff/ES-DE Theme Guide.md

 ## Closing and Conclusion

 Hopefully this provides some things to think about in making themes.
 I'll probably add to this at some point, but this is good for now.
+Also it is 2am at the time of finishing this and I need sleep